HECVAT Category

 Do you have documented technical and procedural processes to address potential negative impacts of AI as described by the AI Risk Management Framework (RMF)?

-This question is asking whether your organization has formal, documented processes to identify, assess, and mitigate potential negative impacts or harms that could arise from your AI systems.
+AI risk governance is the focus here: whether you maintain documented technical and procedural processes to address the potential negative impacts of AI, as outlined in the AI Risk Management Framework.
 The NIST AI Risk Management Framework (RMF) is a voluntary framework published by the National Institute of Standards and Technology that provides guidance on managing risks in the design, development, use, and evaluation of AI systems.

 ResponseHub is the product I wish I had when I was a CTO